 I completed my Ph.D. in Management and Organizations at the University of Michigan's Ross School of Business and earned a BA in Economics and Philosophy from The University of Western Ontario.
 Before Covid-19, I enjoyed karaoke-ing to hip-hop music (Kanye!
-Drake!), cheering for Toronto and Michigan sports, traveling to new countries, and eating at both fancy and hole-in-the-wall restaurants in Philly (i.e., the best pound-for-pound food city in America) with my wife, Salimah.
-During Covid-19, we enjoy roaming the streets of Philly with our son in his Uppababy Vista...because, you know, it's kind of hard to travel and dine out right now.
+Drake!), cheering for Toronto and Michigan sports, traveling to new countries, and eating at both fancy and hole-in-the-wall restaurants in Philly (i.e., the best pound-for-pound food city in America) with my wife, Salimah, and our toddler (who is becoming a foodie).
+During Covid-19, we enjoy roaming the streets of Philly with our toddler in his Uppababy Vista...because, you know, it's kind of hard to travel and dine out right now.

 To visit my faculty page at Wharton, please click here.

 Cobb, J. A., Keller, J. R., & Nurmohamed, S. in press.
 How do I compare?
 The effect of work-unit demographics on reactions to pay inequality.
 ILR Review.
 (Authors listed alphabetically).

 Kundro, T. G., & Nurmohamed, S. 2021.
 Understanding when and why cover-ups are punished less severely.
 Academy of Management Journal.
 64: 873-900.